sbharadwajj/sbharadwajj.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student at the [Perceiving Systems Department](https://ps.is.mpg.de/) at Max-Planck Institute of Intelligent Systems, Tübingen, Germany.
-I am advised by [Michael Black](https://ps.is.mpg.de/person/black) and [Victoria Fernández Abrevaya](https://vabrevaya.github.io/).
+I am advised by [Michael J. Black](https://ps.is.mpg.de/person/black) and [Victoria Fernández Abrevaya](https://vabrevaya.github.io/).

 My research interest lies in the intersection of computer vision and computer graphics.
 I am particularly interested in relighting and inverse rendering.